 Support cushions can be used to make your existing armchair a better fit for you.
 We have a range of specialist cushions that we can use to help find the best way to support good posture in your chair.
 Our Occupational Therapists can guide you through the options so that you can make an informed choice about which is right for you.

 Office seating also needs to be the right size for you, for support and function: see more information about this in our section about work and leisure.

-Follow our guidance to find the right sized chair for you or give us a call and arrange to visit us so we can measure you and you can see what type of chair is comfortable for you.
-We have lists of Devon’s chair suppliers and also a list of the many charity shops in Devon who sell chairs.
+Follow our guidance to find the right-sized chair for you or give us a call and arrange to visit us so we can measure you and you can see what type of chair is comfortable for you.
+We have lists of Devon’s chair suppliers and also a list of the many charity shops in Devon that sell chairs.